emendelson/pdftoprinter-c/README.md

 - Settings files (`settings.cfg` / `/settings=`), CSV logging (`/csv`),
   dry-run preview (`/mock`).

-## Binaries

-Codesigned binaries and the required dll are downloadable from the Code list.

 ## Building

 Requirements: **Visual Studio 2022** with the C++ workload, on **Windows 10 or